JUNGFRAU, the top of Europe.

 If you’re geeking out over geography stuff, this marketing catchphrase would make you think twice—on whether Jungfraujoch is indeed the highest point in Europe.

 Considering the Caucasus Mountains shared between the European and Asian borders, it makes Mount Elbrus the highest mountain in Europe.
-If Caucasus is out of the picture and considering only the European mainland, the highest point must be the Mont Blanc, on the border between France and Italy.
+If the Caucasus is out of the picture and considering only the European mainland, the highest point must be the Mont Blanc, on the border between France and Italy.

 Especially for an inexperienced “mountaineer” like me, I can be very proud to say that I’ve conquered the mountain top of 3,454 meters above sea level.
 That’s almost halfway through the Mount Everest, so that’s quite a feat.